 Why Do Females Have More ACL Injuries Than Males?

-Dr. William Sterett is a board-certified orthopedic surgeon and sports medicine specialist at Vail-Summit Orthopedics & Neurology in the sports minded town of Vail, Colorado.
+Dr. William Sterett is a board-certified orthopedic surgeon and sports medicine specialist at Vail-Summit Orthopedics & Neurosurgery (VSON) in the sports minded town of Vail, Colorado.
 He brings a wealth of experience in treating knee injuries, particularly as one of the most prolific ACL knee surgeons in the US.
 One intriguing aspect of his clinical practice involves addressing the question of why females tend to experience more ACL injuries than males.
 In this overview, he delves into the factors contributing to female ACL injuries, identifies common injury events, explores risk factors, and provides insights into injury prevention techniques.

 Understanding Female ACL Injuries